Food Storage FAQ

 Wait, your Mylar bags aren’t clear; what’s up?

-The polyester film is combined with a foil layer and in some cases another sealent layer of LLDPE (Linear Low-Density Polyethylene); this allows for good heat-sealing, UV protection, low odor transmission, and high puncture resistance.
+The polyester film is combined with an aluminum foil layer and in some cases one or more other sealant layers of PE, PET, and/or LLDPE (Linear Low-Density Polyethylene); this allows for good heat-sealing, UV protection, incredibly low odor transmission, and high puncture resistance.
+Aluminum foil is the best barrier layer available in food storage packaging today.
+Some Mylar bags may have one or more specialty layers as well (for example, our 7.5 mil bags have a layer of Nylon which helps with tensile strength)

 How do I seal Mylar bags?